-For us, the equivalents of purpose and rules of engagement are our purpose and values:
+For us, the equivalents of purpose and rules of engagement are our purpose and values.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.